 Waikele Premium Outlets, in Waipahu is the only outlet center on Oʻahu.
 Shop at more than 50 stores, including designer and name brand such as Coach, Kate Spade New York, Polo Ralph Lauren, Tory Burch, and many more.
 If you need to re-charge during your shopping spree, head to the open-air food pavilion.

 Pearlridge Center is Hawaii’s largest enclosed shopping mall.
-There are two section: Mauka and Wai Makai.
+There are two sections: Mauka and Wai Makai.
 A $1 tram ride (free for age 7 and under) takes you between the Mauka and Wai Makai sides.
 Pearlridge boasts 170 shops and eateries.
-Serious shoppings will leave the family at home, or bring them along to hang out for miniature golf, in the game arcade, or movie theater.
+Serious shoppers will leave the family at home or bring them along to hang out for miniature golf, in the game arcade, or movie theater.

 North Shore and Windward Oʻahu